Haga clic en este enlace para ver esta página en español

-The University of Virginia makes student account information available online for viewing and payment through UVAPay.
-Students can access UVAPay from the Financials section of their Student Information System (SIS) account.
+We make student account information available online for viewing and payment through UVAPay.
+You can access UVAPay from the Financials section of the Student Information System (SIS).

-UVA's recommended method of payment is online through UVAPay.
-In an effort to reduce risks of carrying cash or paper checks on Grounds, we recommend using UVAPay's free online payment method using a standard checking or savings account held at a U.S. bank.
-This payment method requires you to enter the bank account and routing numbers (which is not the same as the number that is printed on your debit card).
-Money market, brokerage accounts, 529 college savings plan accounts, and home equity line of credit accounts are not accepted as payment online in UVAPay due to banking regulations.
-If you choose to pay by credit or debit card in UVAPay, please note that you will be assessed a 2.75% service fee.
-International payments are easy and secure in UVAPay.
+We recommend you pay online through UVAPay.
+If you have a standard checking or savings account held at a U.S. bank, there is no charge.
+Just enter your bank account and routing numbers (not the number printed on your debit card).
+Due to banking regulations, money market, brokerage accounts, 529 college savings plan accounts, and home equity line of credit accounts can't be used as payment methods through UVAPay.
+If you pay by credit or debit card, please note that you will be assessed a 2.75% service fee.
+International payments are also easy and secure in UVAPay.

-If the student wishes to have someone else (parent, guardian, or others) pay on their behalf, the student must establish an authorized user to allow access to view and pay the student's account.
-The authorized user will receive an e-mail when the student completes the enrollment process designating them as an authorized user.
+If you want to have someone else (parent, guardian, or others) pay on your behalf, create an authorized user account to allow them access to view and make payments on your account.
+The authorized user will receive an e-mail when you complete the enrollment process designating them as an authorized user.
 Learn how to add an authorized user.
 Authorized users, please follow this link to access the authorized user portal.

 PLEASE NOTE: To ensure you will be able to reach the UVAPay site, please disable the pop-up blockers in your browser.